HFZLorenzana/LabAct3/README.md

-# Laboratory Activity 3
+# CC17 - 3E Activities
 ## Mobile Application Design and Development

-This activity aims to measure what I learned during the following topic/s:
+These activities aim to measure what I learned during the following topic/s:

+## The Activities
+### LabAct3
 - ✨Kotlin Basics✨
-## The Activities

   - Happy Birthday Greeting and Banner
   - Birthday Cake